mrubi-rootstrap/diagnose/README.md

 # Diagnose

-Utilities to detect and diagnose miss-configurations of an application
+Utilities to detect and diagnose miss-configurations of an application.

+It does not use `throw/catch` and it has no production dependencies, making it suitable for platforms where exceptions are disabled.

 ## Installation